shawnoster/notes-public/dnd.wintersail.md

 Again, the priests don't care how it happened so they'll offer the same reward.

-Wintersail will view the party neaturally, not liking how it happened but understanding why you had to do it.
+Wintersail will view the party neutrally, not liking how it happened but understanding why you had to do it.